lgiese/lgiese.boat.io/Overview.md

 <h3>Deeper Sonar and Temperature Sensor</h3>

 <p> The Deeper is losely connected to the Turtle by a simple string.
 Like this it is drifting behind the platform on the water surface.
-It is working independently and is connected to a on-board mobile phone (Fig. 1) via wifi.
+It is working independently and is connected to an on-board mobile phone (Fig. 1) via wifi.
 Due to the Deeper-software data can´t be directly stored on the RasPi.</p>
 <p>The waterproof Temperature Sensor is connected to the same Raspberry Pi as the lidar (Fig. 3).
 Thank´s to the long wire it can drift behind the boat and measure surface water temperature.</p>

 <h3> Literature/Info</h3>